LoryGlory/mern-social-media-app/README.md

    User: test2@test.test
    Password: test
    ```
-The test users go from test1@test.test to test7@test.test, the password is always test.
+The test users are test1@test.test to test7@test.test, the password is always test.

 To get a local copy up and running follow these simple steps.